US Democracy ?

 The WTO, an instrument of globalization, can overrule in secret any local law.
 This is governance by multinationals.
 The agenda is toward economic restructuring, union busting for cheap wages, and the imposition of the will of the global elite.
 There is no regard for the condition of the environment, or the well being of people.
 Corporations rule... or more accurately...misrule.

-Massive military spending required by empire results directly in a shift of the economy to armaments, and recently an accelerating militarizing of all aspects of civil life.
-It has also spawned an arms race that is inherently very unsafe.
+Massive military spending required by empire results directly in a shift of the economy to armaments, and an accelerating militarizing of all aspects of civil life.
+It has also spawned an arms race that is inherently unsafe.
 Not only is militarization incompatible with democracy, it makes civilized social programs such as healthcare unaffordable.
 As Nazi Germany demonstrated: a country determined to use all of its resources for empire can do so only by total disregard of its own people and, in the end, was reduced to rubble.

+Dissidents beware: Our communications of all types are now under complete surveillance.
+Whistleblowers prosecuted.
 Suppression of dissent is an important part of new "security" measures.
 Peace activists or protesters of the SOA are now considered terrorists.
 Academic opinion is subject to policing through cutoff of government funds.
 Higher education is funded heavily for military purposes.
 Courts have ruled that it is ok for media to lie.

 The Patriot Act was but the visible part of an assault on the Bill of Rights.
 Telephone, internet search records, library borrowings, and commercial sources have all been used in massive databases for data mining without any oversight.
 Call that democracy ?